OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-05.md

 ## 2 Samuel 5:22

 The Philistines came up once again
-and spread out in the valley of Rephaim.
+and spread throughout the valley of Rephaim.

 ## 2 Samuel 5:23